 With regard to mobile equipment and machinery where a low voltage generator is used as the source of power the electrical installation should still follow the principles of the current version of BS7671, Requirements for Electrical Installations, and any manufacturer’s standards.

-- For equipment and machinery with an on board low voltage generator the power system neutral / star point should be connected to the frame of the mobile plant which would act as the system earthing point.
+- For equipment and machinery with an on board low voltage generator the power system neutral / star point shall be connected to the frame of the mobile plant which would act as the system earthing point.
 The mobile plant need not be connected to the general mass of earth.
-However the frame or chassis of the mobile equipment should not be used as a live or neutral conductor.
+However the frame or chassis of the mobile equipment shall not be used as a live or neutral conductor.

 - For equipment and machinery fed from a separate low voltage generator the power system neutral / star point should be connected to the general mass of earth via one or more earth electrodes.
-Where it is not practicable to install to install earth electrodes other measures must be taken to ensure the installation is safe and to comply with Regulation 8 of The Electricity at Work Regulations 1989 and associated guidance – HSR25.
+Where it is not practicable to install earth electrodes other measures must be taken to ensure the installation is safe and to comply with Regulation 8 of The Electricity at Work Regulations 1989 and associated guidance – HSR25.

 Low voltage systems

-The current version of BS7671, Requirements for Electrical Installations, should be the governing standard for the safety of electrical installations within quarries.
+It is now generally accepted that the current version of BS7671, Requirements for Electrical Installations, should be the governing standard for the safety of electrical installations within quarries.
 Wire armoured cables used for fixed installations should generally be XLPE insulated and sized appropriately for the load and fault current.
 It is advised where possible that the armouring is not used as the sole means of earthing and a separate core, either internal or external, should be used for the circuit protective conductor.
-Where the armouring is used as the sole means of protection this should comply with the requirements of the current version of BS7671 Requirements for Electrical Installations.
+Where the armouring is used as the sole means of protection this must comply with the requirements of the current version of BS7671 Requirements for Electrical Installations.
 Cables should be correctly installed, supported along their length or located where there is no risk of them being damaged.
 Flexible cables, either armoured or non- armoured, may be used for certain applications such as mobile equipment and machinery, and moving machinery such as screens or feeders.
 But consideration must still be taken into account with regard to protection against mechanical damage.

 Following completion of a new circuit, the installation electrician should provide a completion certificate in a format set out in appendix 6 of the current version of BS7671, Requirements for Electrical Installations, with measurements of earth fault loop impedance or line and protective earth conductor resistance measurements, commonly known as R1 and R2 values, from those values the time to disconnect in the case of fault can be determined.